 8. “Waiting for the Hurricane” by Chris de Burgh

-This pop song is about going on vacation only to discover that a hurricane is on its way there too.
-The song depicts the panic that is created in such situations.
-People struggle to flee to safety, flights get canceled, fishing boats return to the docks, and all events get postponed until the weather improves.
+This pop song is about going on vacation only to discover that a hurricane is on its way.
+It talks about the panic that happens.

 9. “Hurricane” by The Fray

-Despite his feelings of intimidation, the guy is eager to learn more about her and grow closer to her.
+Even though he’s nervous, the guy really wants to know her better and become closer.
 And as the song ends, it is implied that he has made up his mind – he took the plunge and approached the girl.

 10. “Hurricane” by Jazzyfatnastees

 Here is a song inspired by the real-life story of Rubin “Hurricane” Carter.
-The catchy tune is part of the soundtrack for the film “The Hurricane” which pays tribute to the fighter’s life.
-The narrative implies that life was never easy for Carter and the lyrics are delivered in a way that you understand and empathize with how hard it must be for him.
+The catchy song is from the movie “The Hurricane,” which honors the fighter’s life.
+The song’s story shows that Carter had a tough life, and the words help you feel and understand his struggles.

 11. “Hurricanes” by Dido